|Size||Fine Metal Content||Diameter||Weight||Fineness|

-The 2019 Silver Kookaburra in 1 ounce, 10 ounce and 1 kilo sizes are now available from Dillon Gage.
+The Silver Kookaburra in 1 ounce and 1 kilo sizes are available from Dillon Gage.

 DEALERS – Order NOW!: Call the trading room to order 800.375.4653 or login to FizTrade.com.

 Each year, the Kookaburra’s reverse design is updated, which adds to its attraction.
-This year, the reverse portrays a kookaburra poised on a tree branch that is sticking out a gently flowing river.
-The setting sun and native foliage fill the background.
-The inscription AUSTRALIAN KOOKABURRA, The Perth Mint’s traditional ‘P’ mintmark, the 2019 year-date, and the weight and purity are also included in the design.
+This year, the reverse portrays a kookaburra perched on a eucalyptus tree branch.
+The inscription AUSTRALIAN KOOKABURRA, The Perth Mint’s traditional ‘P’ mintmark, the 2021 year-date, and the weight and purity are also included in the design.
 The obverse of the coin always displays an effigy of Queen Elizabeth II.